When you contribute to a 401k or 403b retirement plan, you can choose whether they’re pre-tax contributions or after-tax contributions.

 FeatureTraditional DeferralsRoth Deferrals

 ContributionsPre-tax.
-Contributions are not taxed, and are deducted from your taxable income.After-tax.
-Contributions are taxed, and are not tax-deductible.
+Contributions are not taxed, and are deducted from your taxable income.Post-tax.
+Contributions are taxed as regular income, and are not tax-deductible.

-Who contributes?Both employees and employers can make traditional 401k deferrals.Only employees can make Roth deferrals to a Roth 401k.
+Who contributes?Both employees and employers can make traditional 401k deferrals.Both employers and employees can now make Roth contributions.

 TaxesContributions are not subject to tax and get deducted from your taxable income for the year.Contributions get taxed, and you get no tax deductions for the year.